janpetzold/az305-learning/README.md

 Azure Event Grid is a fully managed event routing service that runs on Azure Service Fabric suitable for reactive programming.
 It aggregates all your events and provides routing from any source to any destination.
 It understands all kind of sources (Storage, IoT Hub, ML, Redis, ...) and registers handlers (Function, Storage Queue, Logic Apps, ...)

 Logic Apps: Graphical Designer for event-based actions, no code, lots of templates and connectors, not ideal for real-time requirements, complex business rules, non-standard services.
+If Logic Apps need to access an onPrem resource you need an On-Premises Data Gateway (locally) and Azure Connection Gateway Resources (remotely).

 Azure Queues: basic FIFO, Service Bus is more advanced with topics for multiple subscribers

 Azure Cache for Redis provides an in-memory data store based on the Redis software.
 Redis improves the performance and scalability of an application that uses back-end data stores heavily.
 It's able to process large volumes of application requests by keeping frequently accessed data in the server memory, which can be written to and read from quickly.
 It is suitable for Data and Content caching, Session store, job and message queuing and distributed transactions.

 Azure API Management is a cloud service platform that lets you publish, secure, maintain, and analyze all your APIs.
 Azure API Management can serve as a front door for an organization's APIs, and routes to the server where the APIs are deployed.

+Azure API Management Premium tier supports virtual network integration, which allows you to restrict ingress access to the microservices to a single private IP address within the virtual network.

 # Networking